 I was born in Cortina d‘Ampezzo, Italy in 1973 and studied arts and painting at the Academy of Fine Arts of Bologna and HDK Berlin.
-I live and work in my studio in Varna, South Tirol, Italy.
+I live and work in my studio in South Tirol, Italy.

 Beyond Reality

-My photographic interventions are first and foremost a challenge to the idea of reality inherent in the concept of photography and open up new fronts of dialogue with the existing.
+My interventions are first and foremost a challenge to the idea of reality and open up new fronts of dialogue with the existing.
 They are physical and symbolic actions that reflect the fascination of the legitimately ambiguous.
 The impulse of recording is not enough: the purpose is to realise that every realistic element conceals or implies something ambiguous, evasive, enigmatic.
 It is the need to expand and extend the known, real world by an estranging dimension and to show how every form of knowledge contains a kind of potential and hypothetical imaginary repertoire.
 In the spirit of Werner Heisenberg‘s aphorism, according to which the artist is able to ‘penetrate reality from within’, we are called upon to search for what does not exist, for the possible alternative, the other face of the world.

-My photographic interventions are first and foremost a challenge to the idea of reality inherent in the concept of photography and open up new fronts of dialogue with the existing.
+My interventions are first and foremost a challenge to the idea of reality and open up new fronts of dialogue with the existing.
 They are physical and symbolic actions that reflect the fascination of the legitimately ambiguous.
 The impulse of recording is not enough: the purpose is to realise that every realistic element conceals or implies something ambiguous, evasive, enigmatic.
 It is the need to expand and extend the known, real world by an estranging dimension and to show how every form of knowledge contains a kind of potential and hypothetical imaginary repertoire.
 In the spirit of Werner Heisenberg‘s aphorism, according to which the artist is able to ‘penetrate reality from within’, we are called upon to search for what does not exist, for the possible alternative, the other face of the world.

 Giancarlo Lamonaca